Features

 dashboard exposes it as buttons via the localhost-only np-dashboard-server.py).

-Per-row Implement spawns an async agentic job (np-implement-suggestion.sh) in an
+Per-row Implement spawns an async agentic job (np_implement_suggestion.py,

 Assets. np-suggestions-review.py, np-dashboard-server.py,